regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 }
 ```

-### Contract Expiration
+### Contract Termination

-The contract will automatically expire once the contracted credit volume has been delivered or when the contract end date (with an optional buffer window) has been reached.
+The contract will end once the contracted credit volume has been delivered or when the contract end date (with an optional buffer window) has been reached.
 If the end date (plus the optional buffer window) is reached before the contracted credit volume has been delivered, credits from the reserve pool will be delivered in place of the contracted credits up to the amount available in the reserve pool.

-### Automated Credit Issuance
+### Credit Issuance

 Direct credit issuance to the investor(s) will be enforced with on-chain functionality.
 At the time of funding the project, an investor has the option of choosing to receive credits in a retired or tradable state upon issuance.
 This functionality will be handled by "issuance policies" and explored as a separate feature set built alongside the initial implementation of forward contract functionality.